Gabriel LuNAUI COURSE DIRECTOR

 Most people dive to enjoy the macro-scale beauty of the underwater world such as kelp forests and coral reefs.
-I dive to research the microscopic world of the ocean that most people cannot see, the world of phytoplanktons and bacteria that are both vital and harmful for the ocean.
+I dive to study the the ecology of marine environments as well as the microscopic world of the ocean that most people cannot see, the world of phytoplanktons and bacteria that are both vital and harmful for the ocean.

 I hope more divers get into the sport to open their eyes and appreciate the everchanging underwater world.
 With Ocean Safari I know they will do just that.

 Hi!
 I started diving when I was 13 because my mom saw an article about Ocean Safari in the newspaper and asked me if I wanted to learn scuba diving and I said yes.
 From there the month after I got certified, my brother got certified, and then did our advance certification together.
 After that, I dove every weekend, every summer throughout high school.

 I've been on countless local and oversea trip with Gabe and Ocean Safari.
 Gabe is so awesome and has taken care of me ever since I was 13 and continues to this day =)

 Not only did I meet my husband scuba diving with OS, I've also met one of my best friends, and a few tight knit family members.
 OS is such an integral part of my life that I couldn't imagine my life without it.